rafaemilima/GraphTheory/README.md

 #### Running with file input:
 For running Ford Fulkerson Algorithm with our file example input, follow the steps above but in the call of the bin file, type `./fordFulkerson < your input file name`, so for our input example we have the following command: `./fordFulkerson < fordFulkersonInput`

+#### Output example
+Our output for Ford Fulkerson Algorithm is a message saying the maximum flow between the input verticles at the last line of input.<br>
+`The maximum flow from vector 0 to vector 4 is: 7`

 <hr>